 - A family’s ability to pay for educational costs must be evaluated in an equitable and consistent manner, while recognizing that special circumstances can and do alter a family’s ability to pay.

 Net Price Calculator

-The "net price" of college is the real price that a student pays -- the cost minus the financial aid awards you might qualify for.
+The "net price" of college is the real price that a student pays -- the cost minus the financial aid offers you might qualify for.
 Our Net Price Calculator can help you estimate the true cost of attending college at Mt.
-SAC and give you an idea of the types of financial aid awards you qualify for.
+SAC and give you an idea of the types of financial aid offers you qualify for.